DeanHristov/fake-e-commerce-web-app/README.md

   - See details (through the modal box) of any product
   - Do a checkout process (fake!)
   - Do voting - **Coming soon**
-  - Be able to fetch, see and manage its basket in a separate route - **Coming soon**
+  - Be able to fetch, see and manage its basket - **Coming soon**
-  - Be able to fetch, see and manage its wish list in a separate route - **Coming soon**
+  - Be able to fetch, see and manage its wish list - **Coming soon**
   - Be able to manage its personal information like password, name, email etc... - **Coming soon**
-  - See a history with its orders
+  - See a history with its orders - **Coming soon**
-- When the admin is signed In: - **Coming soon**
+- When the admin is signed In:
   - Has access to the admin panel
-  - Can perform all CRUD operations over the users
+  - Can perform all CRUD operations over the users - **Coming soon**
-  - Can perform all CRUD operations over the orders
+  - Can perform all CRUD operations over the orders - **Coming soon**
-  - Can perform all CRUD operations over the products
+  - Can perform all CRUD operations over the products - **Coming soon**
   - Managing a delivery process
   - Managing payment process